 - Naomi Osaka (Japanese & Haitian) is the first female Asian player to hold the number one ranking by the Women’s Tennis Association (WTA).

-My book is a Kickstarter project and will ship in May 2021.
+My book is a Kickstarter project and is shipping now.